Please log in to access your CDOT Training Certifications and/or ESCAN/CARL.

 • critical thinking

 Both training days are required for the TECS certification.
 Successful participation and completion of the TECS classes, including passing an exam at the end of each class, is required to be a certified TECS.
 Successful participation and completion includes attendance, completion of class assignments and a passing score on the exams given at the end of each class.
+The certification is valid for 3 years from the certification date with refresher classes extending the TECS certification to 5 years.
 Attendance includes missing no more than 15 minutes of either training day.
 Starting mid next year, the TECS program will begin implementing continued education courses that can be found on your portal.
 These courses will be required to become re-certified after your certificate expires.